m20-sch57/thetruehat/README.md

 You can see the documentation [here](docs/main.md).

 ## Gratitude
-We want to express gratitude for their cooperation to [SCS.Hat and Sombrero projects](https://the-hat.appspot.com/landing).
+We want to express gratitude for their cooperation to [SCS.Hat project](https://the-hat.appspot.com/landing).

 ## License
 This project is available by [MIT license](LICENSE).